 A core part of ODI’s work is promoting and advocating gender equality.
-As such, we fully embrace the gender pay gap reporting in the UK and commit ourselves to reporting on, and addressing gender pay gap issues in our own organisation even though we are not required to do so (because we fall under the government’s 250 or more employee threshold).
+As such, we fully embrace gender pay gap reporting in the UK and commit ourselves to reporting on, and addressing gender pay gap issues in our own organisation even though we are not required to do so (because we fall under the government’s 250 or more employee threshold).

-In April 2018, ODI reviewed its gender pay gap analysis was carried out by an independent third party, XpertHR, and done in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 and Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.
+As usual, our gender pay gap analysis was carried out by an independent third party, XpertHR, and done in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 and Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.

 Our commitment to action

-ODI believes in co-creating with staff and management a positive, diverse work environment and an organisational culture that values all staff regardless of gender identity or other protected characteristics.
+ODI believes in co-creating a positive diverse work environment and an organisational culture that values all staff regardless of gender identity or other protected characteristics.
 Treating everyone fairly and with respect is one of ODI’s core values.